AdmiralAnne/AdmiralAnne/README.md

 - 🌱 I’m currently learning JavaScript, C++, Python.
 - 💞️ I’m looking to collaborate on webapps and sites
 - 📫 How to reach me: @marjijamir on Instagram.
+- Feel free to check out my Projects and You can contact me anytime through my socials.
+- pew pewww pewwww

 <!---
 AdmiralAnne/AdmiralAnne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.